Materials Science and Engineering MEng

 - Industrial Placement: Part 1

 The four year MEng course is for those who wish to pursue careers in the materials producing and using industries as process technologists, managers or researchers.
-A distinctive and important feature of the course is an industrial placement undertaken towards the end of year 3.
-The work placement will provide an insight into the work of a professional materials engineer in industry and will enable the student to put into context the material taught within the University-based part of the course.20 credits
+A distinctive and important feature of the course is an industrial placement undertaken towards the end of year 3.20 credits

 - Advanced Materials Manufacturing: Part I